vienna-rb/vienna-rb.github.com/source/_posts/2014-09-05-vienna-dot-rb-number-16-recap.markdown

 Promise: I'll do that series of talks about SOLID together with Aaron, and we'll be well prepared for any and all questions!

-Thanks again to all participants, and I am definitely looking forward towards the next meetings!
+Thanks again to all participants, and I am definitely looking forward to the next meetings!